Artist In Residence

 Zorlutuna will be in residence during the month of July 2023 and will be showcasing their work at Ace Toronto from August 2023 – October 2023.

-Nour Bishouty is an artist working in a range of media including works on paper, digital images, sculpture, video and writing.
-Her work engages with marginal narratives to pose questions around dissonance and opacity, especially in histories overwritten by dispossession and displacement.
-She has been exhibited both in Canada and internationally.
+Nour Bishouty is an artist working in a range of media including works on paper, digital images, sculpture, video, and writing.
+Her work engages questions around dissonance, opacity, legibility, and the generative possibilities of misunderstanding.
+As a resident in the hotel, Nour will explore these themes in more detail.

 Bishouty will be in residence during the month of October 2023 and will be showcasing her work at Ace Toronto from November 2023 – January 2024.